channahnaiman/Lab3/README.md

 # Team project

-Work in teams of two but submit individually (see details below)
+Work in teams of two (optionally) but submit individually (see details below)

 # Objectives